VictoriaHussey/FreshAndFurious_NERCHackathon3_GreenCities/README.md

 # Abstract/Summary
 <p align = "justify">
 The COVID-19 pandemic has resulted in many countries enforcing social distancing to reduce disease transmission.
 Although a vital step in preventing the spread of COVID-19, social distancing has impacted the mental wellbeing of many people.
-For those living in densely-populated urban areas, access to public greenspaces are limited; those greenspaces available, such as parks and playing fields, have the potential to easily become overcrowded due to the high population density of urban areas.
+For those living in densely-populated urban areas, access to public greenspaces are limited; those greenspaces available, such as parks and playing fields, have the potential to easily become overcrowded due to high population densities.
 </p>

 # Introduction